 How much interest would I earn on £184 million?

-If you are lucky enough to win the lottery and get 184 million pounds in your bank, you could earn up to £8.65 million pounds of interest (pre-tax) annually if you deposit it in a savings account.
-This is equal to:
+If you are lucky enough to win the lottery and get 184 million pounds in your bank, you could earn around £9.5 million pounds of interest (pre-tax) annually if you deposit it in a savings account.
+This is equal to approximately:

 How much interest would I earn on £195 million?